 Our Data Science team has developed an advanced analytics platform that captures high-fidelity physiological waveform data from critical care patient beds at the University of Michigan.
 We're able to harness the power of 'big data' and digital technologies for developing and testing clinical decision support (CDS) tools.
 We collect patient data including waveforms, vitals, and EHR from nearly 200 beds from the University of Michigan Hospital ICU.
-This data is captured real-time and de-identified for potential industry research use.
+This data is captured real-time and de-identified for MCIRCC member research use.

 In short, if you need data research, we have the skills and resources to help you!

 Advanced models for pre-clinical translation sciences

 Our Pre-Clinical Operative and Intensive Care Unit Facility is a unique unit that produces best in class high-fidelity large animal models of multisystem trauma, cardiac arrest, sepsis, ARDS and traumatic brain injury allowing for combinatorial discovery and translational science as well as technology development.
 The unit is equipped with state of the art high resolution physiologic and metabolic monitoring and analytic equipment providing for unique “physiomic” monitoring, tissue banking and analysis for preclinical research.